eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 ### Ethereum as a state machine

 Ethereum, as a whole, can be viewed as a **transaction-based state machine**.
-It receives transactions as inputs and transitions into a new state.
+It receives transactions as input and transitions into a new state.
 The current state of Ethereum is referred to as the **world state**.

 Consider a simple Ethereum application - an [NFT](https://ethereum.org/en/nft/) marketplace.